 - Users bear the responsibility for knowing and complying with applicable laws, policies, and rules; for appropriately securing their computers and other electronic devices from misuse or theft by others; and for avoiding any use that interferes with others’ legitimate access to and use of ITAssets

 1. Connection to the Internet or use of a website is a privilege and not a right.
 Any abuse of that privilege can result in legal and/or administrative action.

 2. Internet access is granted to workforce members and visitors with the expectation that users will act responsibly and use good judgment.

-3. Internet access may be monitored at any time by UMMC.
-Any website or online activity may be blocked if it is determined to be harmful, potentially harmful, or disruptive to the organization or other workforce members.
+3. UMMC monitors and logs Internet access.
+Any website or online activity may be blocked if it is determined to be harmful, potentially harmful, or disruptive to the organization or other Users.

 - Not based on anything easily guessable or obtained using personally related information (e.g., names, telephone numbers, addresses, dates of birth, etc.)

 - Not vulnerable to dictionary attack (e.g., composed of words normally included in dictionaries)

 - Free of consecutive identical characters

 - A combination of alphabetic (uppercase and lowercase), numerical, and special characters